endemiq/endemiq/README.md

 # 🐝 endemiq

+> *endemiq* is an open-source and non-profit project to promote local products.
+Eating local is good, eating organic is good, but eating local and organic is ideal to reduce our impact on the planet.

 *endemiq* is based on ⚛️ [React](https://reactjs.org/) and [Next](https://nextjs.org/).
 It uses 💄 [Emotion](https://emotion.sh/) and [Tailwind](https://tailwindcss.com/) for styling, 📝 [Storybook](https://storybook.js.org/) for documentation and ✅ [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) for testing.

 ## Installation